Linklaters wins at the FT Innovative Lawyers Awards Europe 2024

 “Using ReportiQ has been game-changing, with both clients and internal due diligence teams immediately feeling the benefit.
 We achieved an enormous step-up compared to traditional approaches.
 The Linklaters team passionately developed this tool over a two-year period with a view to accelerating and streamlining the processes, enhancing accessibility of relevant information gathered whilst presenting key results in a significantly more user-friendly way.
 The careful design and building of ReportiQ demonstrates the innovative approach we take when building our tech workbench.”

 Linklaters is proud to be spearheading City Century, a City of London Law Society led initiative, bringing together 50 law firms to significantly increase the number of solicitor apprentices entering the City of London each year.
-This project has been shortlisted in the Innovation in Talent Management category.
+This project has been highly commended in the Innovation in Talent Management category.

 This project was instigated by Linklaters’ Firmwide Managing Partner, Paul Lewis, alongside leaders from five other spearhead firms – Allen & Overy, Eversheds Sutherland, Hogan Lovells, Norton Rose Fulbright and Osborne Clarke.